onedata/onedata-documentation/doc/provider_installation.md

 # Oneprovider Installation

-> A detailed screencast presenting a single node installation of Oneprovider is located on a tutorials section.
+> A detailed screencast presenting a single node installation of Oneprovider is located in the tutorials section.

 Oneprovider instllation consists of two parts:
 * installation of oneprovider services on the cluster nodes